 Yesterday for me was difficult due to incorrect weight balance in my backpack and today proved difficult for Christine, probably due to dehydration.

-Last night she once again was the snoring monitor, who ever snores loudly keeping the rest of us awake gets a finger poked at them to stop them.
+Last night she once again was the snoring monitor, whoever snores loudly keeping the rest of us awake gets a finger poked at them to stop them.

 She sometimes tries tickling their feet.
 It was a busy night with groups chattering away outside then coming to bed at all hours.
-Slight panic when Christine realised she had lost her phone, it turned out that she had dropped it in the street and someone handed it in at our hostel.
+Slight panic when Christine realized she had lost her phone, it turned out that she had dropped it in the street and someone handed it in at our hostel.

-The route blurb told us that food places were limited so backpacks on, (which is a difficult task in itself), then just across the street, backpacks off and breakfast before setting out to walk.
+The route blurb told us that food places were limited so backpacks on, (which is a difficult task in itself), then just across the street, backpacks off, and breakfast before setting out to walk.
 The day started overcast and seemed to threaten rain which did not transpire but turned into a warm, then hot day.
 Trying to book our beds now to avoid turning up to find places are full.
 The wonder of the Internet and free wifi available everywhere!

 Mr field mouse just ignored us and continued his scrounging activities, while we may not view snails and slugs as pretty as a field mouse, in the early morning; they achieve some interesting positions hanging off grass and plants, shining in the morning sun.
 Today we have seen tiny blue butterflies & also delfi.. delphun….long, tall spiky flowers.
 Lots of vineyards and an ancient fountain which dispenses both water AND red wine (yes of course we tried it!).